OutSystems/docs-product/src/develop/security/end-user-manage/internal-vs-external.md

 ---
-summary: Understand the difference between two types of end-users (internal users and external users) and how you can define the end-user classification rules.
+summary: How to define user classification rules for identifying Internal Users.
 ---

-# Internal Users vs External Users
+# Classify Users as Internal Users

 <div class="info" markdown="1">